Experience Successfully Defending Federal Drug Charges in Michigan

 How Can I Tell if an Attorney is Experienced with Federal Cases?

-You can start by asking an attorney about their experience in federal court.
+You can start by asking an attorney about their experience as a federal drug charge defense attorney and their experience in federal court.
 There is no reason to be shy in a conversation with an attorney because you need to know that the attorney is trustworthy, zealous, and effective.
 You can also go to www.avvo.com to research the attorney and see if and how they have been rated.

 In times of unexpected legal trouble, too many people panic and call an attorney they happen to know, such as a divorce lawyer, probate lawyer, or business lawyer.
 Hiring a lawyer who is not a criminal defense specialist is a huge mistake.
-If you face a criminal drug case, especially in federal court, you should hire a top lawyer that exclusively handles criminal cases.
+If you face a criminal drug case, especially a federal drug charge, you should hire a top federal drug charges defense lawyer that exclusively handles criminal cases.
 Many lawyers occasionally handle criminal cases and practice in other areas of the law.
 These lawyers are not doing you any favors.
 It’s this simple: you don’t hire a heart surgeon if you need brain surgery.

-LEWIS & DICKSTEIN, P.L.L.C. – Federal Drug Case Defense Attorneys
+LEWIS & DICKSTEIN, P.L.L.C. – Federal Drug Charges Defense Attorneys

 The dedicated, experienced, and zealous criminal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented numerous clients on felony and misdemeanor charges in federal court.
 We are well-known and well-respected by federal judges and prosecutors and have a well-earned reputation for providing the highest quality defense and aggressive representation.
 If you call us for a free consultation, a federal drug charges defense attorney will take the time to talk with you, answer your questions, and address each of your concerns.
 Together, we will build an effective defense strategy.